mill-ornrakorn/Spatiotemporal-epidemiology-and-analysis-of-mental-health-conditions-in-Thailand/README.md

 2. **Agglomerative hierarchical clustering**

 We applied agglomerative hierarchical clustering and Ward's method to cluster the mental disorders.
-As a result, the dendrogram in Figure 7 shows two major branches, A and B, by using a line cut-point to obtain clusters.
-We found three clusters, represented in Figure 8.
+As a result, the dendrogram in *Figure 7* shows two major branches, A and B, by using a line cut-point to obtain clusters.
+We found three clusters, represented in *Figure 8*.
 The first group includes Schizophrenia, Depression and Anxiety disorders.
 Subsequently, the second group includes Dementia, Intellectual disabilities, Learning disabilities, Autistic disorder and Self-harm.
 The third group includes Alcoholism, Drug addiction and Epilepsy.